oliver693/Ollinox_freecar/README.md

 # Ollinox_freecar
-Script made from inspiration of [no1_freecar](https://github.com/Seconds123/no1_freecar) and This was the scratch code for me to make the updated one using ox_lib & ox_target. @Seconds123
+This script was inspired by [no1_freecar](https://github.com/Seconds123/no1_freecar), and the original code served as the foundation for me to create the updated version using ox_lib and ox_target.
+Thanks to @Seconds123 for the inspiration.

 # Dont change the name of script or else wont run as expected
 ## The SQL will run automatically, but if it doesn't, you can run it manually from sql.sql
 ## Supported Framework: